Specialties

 - Describe the major adverse consequences of antibiotics used in the treatment of LRTI a) for the individual, and b) for society (CR3)

-- Know the indications for vaccination against the following: a) influenza b) pneumococcus and c) mycobacterium tuberculosis (CR3)
+- Know the indications for vaccination against the following: a) influenza b) pneumococcus (CR3)

 - Pneumonia - Emergency Management